Solid science and proven techniques

 Friends of the Verde River runs the Verde Watershed Restoration Coalition.
 This year, both will work to maintain control of tamarisk, tree of heaven, giant reed, and Russian olive along two miles of Oak Creek.
 The work will create conditions to support cottonwood and willow habitat, which is important to migratory birds and the local community.
 The work creates jobs and provides training for military veterans and conservation corp members.

 Gila River Restoration Partnership transforms river sections choked with invasive tamarisk trees into diverse forests where native plant and animal species thrive, like the Southwest Willow Flycatcher.
-This year, they will maintain an irrigation system on 30 acres to ensure that recent native plantings will survive.
-They will also remove secondary weed species on 50 acres.
+This year, they will maintain an irrigation system on 30 acres to keep recent native plantings alive.
+They will also remove other weed species on 50 acres.

 Grand Staircase Escalante Partners is a member of the Escalante River Watershed Partnership.
 They work together to continue cutting and treating Russian olive trees where they were previously removed, covering between 1,500 to 2,000 acres annually.
 They also monitor a third of the watershed each year for emerging weed issues and to see how native habitat is responding to the past treatments.